7110/kabu/README.md

 ## Feature

-_kabu.js_ is a very light library with **240 KB or less**, despite it has dictionary data on all stocks in Japan!
+_kabu.js_ is a stock informations library.
+It has dictionary data on all stocks in Japan!

 ## Getting Started